 - Be patient – results may not happen overnight, but they are happening!

 - Only you can make it happen – No one else can work out for you.
 You must choose to change your life.
 Sitting around wishing doesn’t get you anywhere.
 On the flipside, only you can sabotage yourself – blaming others for your failure is just an excuse not to succeed.

 - You are stronger than you know – You have to push yourself further than you think you can go to get stronger.
 Also, there is no cap on strength, you can always get stronger.
 Surpassing your limits makes you feel capable of anything.

 - You are weaker than you know (and that’s ok) – You have to know your weaknesses in order to strengthen them to become a better person.
 Working out shows you your weaknesses.
 It also is a wonderful coping mechanism and outlet for stress, anger and hurt.
-(Read also: Called to Weakness – The Secret to Super-Human Strength)
+(Read also: Allowing God to Work through your Human Weakness)

 - True healing comes from the inside – Working out changes you from the inside out.
 It heals the sources of our problems.
 It puts oxygen in our bloodstream and endorphins in our brain.
 It makes your skin, your hair and your immune system better, stronger and healthier.
 It makes you crave healthy foods (makes you want what is good for you).
 Working out is truly a real “self care” – not just a bandaid.

 - Pain heals – When working out, things always feel worse before they feel better.
 That first week of soreness is daunting but you have to get past it to see the benefits.
 Don’t run from the work – embrace the work.

 Great pain is an opportunity to experience great healing